Joessarian/Adventurers-Like-You-Skyrim-Local-Co-op/README.md

   - For the extracted [Skyrim UI elements](https://www.nexusmods.com/skyrimspecialedition/mods/82169) used on ALYSLC's GitHub and Nexus pages.
   - [Check out SanneARBY's Skyrim mods](https://next.nexusmods.com/profile/SanneARBY?gameId=1704)
 -  A ton of users on the Skyrim RE Discord: ***po3, meh321, Nukem, aers, KernalsEgg, CharmedBaryon, Loki, Parapets, fireundubh, Fenix31415, Ultra, Qudix, NoahBoddie, dTry, Shrimperator, Bingle, Atom, alandtse, MaxSu2019, Sylennus, and many more***.
-   - Thank you for helping a programming and C++ greenhorn get their bearings and for answering a ton of questions that I had during the development process.
+   -   Thank you for helping a programming and C++ greenhorn get their bearings with CommonLibSSE.
+- **Everyone who open-sources their SKSE plugin code on GitHub.**
+	- Thank you for lighting the way for all newbie plugin developers, such as myself, who wouldn't have been able to even code a single line without having such references to learn from.
 ## [License]
 [GPL V3](https://github.com/Joessarian/Adventurers-Like-You-Skyrim-Local-Co-op/blob/main/LICENSE)